symentis/Corridor/README.md

 #### Resolver
 In order to provide the default resolver you must extend the base protocol in Corridor.
-This Part will provide a static resolver to your Type in order to provide access.
+This will provide a static variable called `default` of Type Resolver to your Type in order to provide access.
+This extension is done once in your app.

 ```swift
 extension HasContext {